qinterest/water-inundation-model/README.md

 * Move selected file to Interpretion folder
 * Unzip the file and delete the zipped one
 * Make data list

+## InterpreteByRoi
+* Do image-classfication by existing ROI based on folder
+* Clip classified image